Bonjour Tristesse (1958 film)

-Bonjour Tristesse is a 1958 drama film in CinemaScope, directed and produced by Otto Preminger from a screenplay by Arthur Laurents based on the novel of the same name by Françoise Sagan.
+Bonjour Tristesse is a 1958 coming-of-age drama film in CinemaScope, produced and directed by Otto Preminger from a screenplay by Arthur Laurents, based on the 1954 novel by Françoise Sagan.
 The film stars Deborah Kerr, David Niven, Jean Seberg, Mylène Demongeot and Geoffrey Horne, and features Juliette Gréco, Walter Chiari, Martita Hunt and Roland Culver.
 It was released by Columbia Pictures.
-This film had color and black-and-white sequences, a technique unusual for the 1950s, but widely used in silent movies and early sound movies.
+This film had color and black-and-white sequences, a technique unusual for the 1950s, but widely used in silent films and early sound films.

 Plot

-Cécile is a wealthy, free-spirited, idiosyncratic young woman.
-While she loves her playboy father Raymond dearly (and he loves her dearly), she is bored by suitors and the activities that interest them.
-While dancing to a performance of "Bonjour Tristesse," she wonders if she will ever find happiness again after what happened a year ago when she was 17 that summer on the French Riviera.
-The rest of the film chronicles the events of that summer in flashback.
+Cécile is a spoiled, free-spirited, and idiosyncratic teenage girl who shares a life of luxury and frivolity with her widowed father Raymond, a wealthy playboy.
+At a nightclub in Paris with Raymond and his latest mistress, Cécile wonders if she will ever find happiness again as she felt at the beginning of the previous summer on the French Riviera, when she was 17 years old.

-Cécile and Raymond are enjoying their vacation on the Riviera, the latter's latest mistress being Elsa, a flighty, superficial, vain woman.
-Cécile meets another vacationer, Philippe, a mysterious but attractive young law student, and the two quickly take a liking to one another.
-One evening, Raymond receives a letter from Anne, an older woman, a dress designer, and a friend of Raymond's late wife, who will be staying at the villa.
-Anne and Raymond become close, but Cécile finds that Anne threatens to reform the undisciplined way of life that she has shared with her father.
+In a flashback to the previous summer, Cécile and Raymond are enjoying their vacation at a villa on the Riviera with Raymond's latest conquest, the flighty and superficial Elsa, who is not much older than Cécile.
+Cécile meets Philippe, an attractive young law student vacationing with his mother at a nearby villa, and the two quickly develop a mutual attraction.
+One evening, Raymond receives a letter from Anne, a fashion designer and a friend of his late wife, who has accepted his invitation to spend the summer with them.
+Upon arrival, Anne is initially upset when Cécile informs her of Elsa's presence.

-Despite his promises of fidelity to Anne, Raymond cannot give up his playboy life.
-Helped by Elsa, Raymond's young and flighty mistress, Cécile does her best to break up the relationship with Anne.
-The combination of the daughter's disdain and the father's rakishness drives Anne to a tragic end.
+Over the next few days, Cécile and Elsa notice how Raymond and Anne have grown close.
+While they are all attending a local casino one night, Raymond and Anne are in his car talking when he expresses his feelings for her and kisses her.
+Shortly afterwards, Cécile spots Raymond driving off with Anne.
+While Cécile is angry at Raymond, she is proud that her father has won over the "unattainable" Anne.
+Cécile lies to a drunken Elsa that Raymond drove Anne home after she fell ill.
+Bursting into tears, Elsa leaves with Pablo, an old friend from South America, to stay in a hotel.